Vaccines & Screening

 To obtain a copy of your immunization record, please complete and sign this form.

-If you have an active UCSF mailbox, we can email your immunization record to you.
+If you have an active UCSF email address, we can email your immunization record to you.
 Otherwise, please include a fax number or mailing address, along with a legible phone number in case we need to contact you.

 If you would like to obtain a record of your Workers' Comp visits, please visit UCSF Medical Records.